 Wunderground has a map that shows the Aberdeen locality with local weather stations marked.
 Click on an icon and further weather information from that station shows, including current weather and the 10-day forecast in symbols and words.

-A more comprehensive statement of current local conditions is available as the Dyce hourly weather report for the last 24 hours, with a graphical version supplied by the Met Office.
+A more comprehensive statement of current local conditions is available as the Dyce hourly weather report for the last 24 hours, with a version in Met Office forecast format supplied by the Met Office.
 The Met Office provide recent conditions reported over the country from selected locations shown on a map.
-Meteorological records for 12 weather variables for Aberdeen from 1994 until the present can be found and downloaded from NOAA's CLIMVIS site - choose "Global Summary 12 weather elements" and follow the "time series" link.
+Some clomate data for Aberdeen is available at Worldclimate.com.
+World Weather Online has a forecast for Aberdeen and further down the page there are historical data for the day and climate graphs.
 The Department of Physics used to show some monthly sunshine figures recorded at the Fraser Noble Building but the list is not up-to-date since our service to the national radiation network has been taken over by the Dyce weather centre.

 On a wider scale, the commercial MeteoGroup's weathercast page shows an animated UK map and gives access to their Aberdeen forecast, weather news stories and 'world weather''.